Ouro

 Read a route

 To get the details of a route, use the ouro.routes.retrieve method.
-You can supply either the route ID or the asset identifier which consists of the creator and the route name + method.
+You can supply either the route ID or the asset identifier, which consists of the creator and the route name plus method.

 The identifier is the section of the URL after routes/.
-Unless you own the route, it's best practice to use the ID as it will remain fixed even if the name of the asset changes.
-When the name of an asset changes, it's identifier and URL will also change.
+Unless you own the route, use the ID because it remains fixed even if the asset name changes.
+When an asset name changes, its identifier and URL also change.

 route_id = "2443b425-a2bf-4a6f-8202-3ba8b36c921f" # CrystaLLM generate route